-A downgrade of Ringkjøbing Landbobank's BFSR would likely be triggered by any material franchise erosion, increase in either market or credit risk appetite, any problems with large exposures or a softening of its current strong financial fundamentals to less than a B score.
+A downgrade of Ringkjøbing Landbobank's BFSR would likely be triggered by any material franchise erosion, increase in either market or credit risk appetite, any problems with large exposures or a softening of its current strong financial fundamentals to less than a B category.

 The GLC deposit rating could be downgraded if the probability of systemic support were to decrease or if the BFSR were to be downgraded.

-Recent Results and Developments
+Recent Results

-In the first quarter of 2008 the bank's core earnings decreased by 4% to DKK119 million (EUR 16 million) from the same period in 2007.
-The result was affected by lower fee and commission income as well as significantly lower trading income.
-On the other hand, the bank has been able to retain its high cost efficiency demonstrated by the cost-income ratio of 33%.
-Pre-tax profit increased by 6% and was positively affected by a profit of DKK32 million related to the bonus agreement connected to the sale of Totalkredit shares.
-The value of the bond portfolio and listed shares decreased.
-Credit quality has remained good resulting write-backs in loan loss provisions although smaller than in the same period last year.
-We also note that in the first quarter of 2008, the loan book has remained stable compared to year-end 2007.
-Capital adequacy is strong demonstrated by the Tier 1 ratio of 11.6% and the total capital ratio of 13.4%.
+Ringkjobing Landbobank's core earnings decreased by 7% in H1 2008 from the same period in 2007.
+The result was affected by lower trading income, fee and commission income as well as negative writedowns.
+On the other hand, the bank has been able to retain its high cost efficiency demonstrated by the cost-to-income ratio of 32%.
+Pre-tax profit was 5% higher compared to H1 2007 and was positively affected by a profit of DKK32 million related to the bonus agreement connected to the sale of Totalkredit shares.
+The value of the bond portfolio and listed shares continued to decrease.
+Credit quality has softened somewhat and resulted in writedowns compared to writebacks in 2007.
+Net lending remained stable in the first six months of 2008.
+Capital adequacy is strong demonstrated by the Tier 1 ratio of 12.4% and the total capital ratio of 15.5%.

 As regards funding, deposits still represent about 50% of total funding although the proportion has been decreasing over the past years.
-At end-March 2008 interbank funding maturing in less than 12 months matched liquid assets of the bank.
-At end-March 2008, liquid assets represent over 20% of the balance sheet.
+At end-June 2008, liquid assets represent about 20% of the balance sheet.